Prof. Mark Webber

 Before joining the Quadram Institute I led a research group at the University of Birmingham, which I established during a BBSRC David Phillips fellowship studying the evolution of biocide-antibiotic cross resistance.

-I have published over 60 articles relating to antimicrobials and have acted as an editor for the Journals of Antimicrobial Chemotherapy and Medical Microbiology as well as PLOS ONE.
+I have published over 150 articles relating to antimicrobials and have acted as an editor for various journals as well as sitting on funding bodies for numerous global research agencies.

 Key Publications